Mission Statement

 Benefits of membership

-· * The knowledge that membership fees will help to prepare needy dogs for rehoming.
+* The knowledge that membership fees will help needy dogs.

 * Associate Membership of ICAN: International Companion Animal Network